 Please note: Students in health professional programs may have additional immunization requirements.
 Please check with your program.

-Exemption from requirements: Students may be exempted from the immunization requirements if there is a medical contraindication or if religious/moral/ethical belief prohibits immunizations.
+Students may be exempted from the immunization requirements if there is a medical contraindication or if religious/moral/ethical belief prohibits immunizations.
 A signed Medical Exemption form indicating specific medical contraindication from a Medical Doctor, Osteopath, Nurse Practitioner or a Physician's Assistant is required for medical exemption.
 Students with religious/moral/ethical beliefs that prohibit them from immunization must submit a signed Religious/Moral/Ethical Exemption form.
 This form may be requested by contacting Student Health Services.
 Please note that students granted an exemption will be notified in the unlikely event of any outbreak of a vaccine preventable illness and will have the option of obtaining the vaccine at the time or will be advised to leave campus until the outbreak is over.
+See Exemption form

 Failure to comply with these requirements will jeopardize the student's registration privileges and ability to obtain keys to his/her residence hall.

 Student Health Services will administer allergy injections and hymenoptera injections to students upon written orders from a private physician who provides the appropriate serum (see Antigen Administration Policy).